sasdf/ctf/writeup/2018/HackOver/rev/flagmaker/README.md

 # Solution
 ## TL;DR
-1. Extract the turing machine descriptor from the code.
+1. Extract the turing machine configuration from the code.
 2. Observe the behavior of it.
 3. Implement a efficient version.